chef-boneyard/tar/README.md

 #### Actions

-- :install: Installs the package
+- `install` Installs the package

 #### Properties

-- source: name attribute.
+- `source`: name attribute.
 The source remote URL.
-- prefix: Directory to be used as the `--prefix` configure flag.
+- `prefix`: Directory to be used as the `--prefix` configure flag.
-- source_directory: Directory to which source files are download.
+- `source_directory`: Directory to which source files are download.
-- creates: A file this command creates - if the file exists, the command will not be run.
+- `creates`: A file this command creates - if the file exists, the command will not be run.
-- configure_flags: Array of additional flags to be passed to `./configure`.
+- `configure_flags`: Array of additional flags to be passed to `./configure`.
-- archive_name: Specify a different name for the downloaded archive.
+- `archive_name`: Specify a different name for the downloaded archive.
 Use it if the directory name inside the tar file is different than the name defined in the URL.
 Additionally, `tar_package` supports most `remote_file` [attributes](https://docs.chef.io/chef/resources.html#remote-file).

 #### Example